Van Nuys City Hall: History

 The need for the Van Nuys City Hall is documented from 1916 when the City of Los Angeles rented a twenty-foot store building to house the Department of Water and the City Engineer's Office.
-Within 8 months, the need for more space had become evident which paralleled the expansion of the San Fernando Valley itself.
+Within eight months the need for more space became evident, which paralleled the expansion of the San Fernando Valley itself.
 Postcards mailed to the City Clerk of Los Angeles decided the final location of where the Van Nuys City Hall would be built in 1929.
 In order to prepare for the increased traffic outside of Van Nuys City Hall, Sylvan Street was widened in 1932 to extend the street by 3 feet while maintaining a minimum of 12 feet on the sidewalk for pedestrians.

 Frieze above the Valley Municipal Building entryway.

-The building was designed by architect Peter K. Schabarum and cost roughly $275,000 and was initially contracted with the Herbert M. Baruch Corporation with foundation work beginning in June 1932.
-During the opening ceremony in 1933, 10,000 would attend including prominent Van Nuys social figures, city officials, and some movie stars that resided in the San Fernando Valley at the time.
+The building was designed by architect Peter K. Schabarum; it cost roughly $275,000 and was initially contracted with the Herbert M. Baruch Corporation, with foundation work beginning in June 1932.
+During the opening ceremony in 1933, 10,000 people attended—including prominent Van Nuys social figures, city officials, and some movie stars that resided in the San Fernando Valley at the time.
 Inspiration for the building came from art-deco design principles such as the usage of frieze inside and outside, bas relief detail, Greek style columns, and rosette grills.
 Originally, the building served a wider variety of purposes upon creation such as maintaining a police department, hospital, municipal court, and jail but has pivoted to maintain solely government related services with population growth in the decades following its creation The integrity of the original design principles has been maintained since its creation, offering the building as a recognizable landmark of the San Fernando Valley.